Dr Dhiraj K Mahajan from IIT Ropar answers the FAQs on Hydrogen Fuel Cell Technology

 The large scale penetration and adoption of Hydrogen based FC technology has a dependency on government efforts towards establishing necessary infrastructure i.e. hydrogen filling stations.
 There have to be enough filling stations for all stakeholders to see the value in investing in an FCEV.
 In a way, hydrogen mapping in India will be similar to CNG as it will be highly dependent on the availability of public infrastructure.

-However, private entities like big warehouses can generate sufficient amount of hydrogen through commercially availably electrolysis systems to run their forklifts on a daily basis.
+However, private entities like big warehouses or industry can generate enough hydrogen locally through commercially available electrolyzes to run their forklifts/light duty vehicles on a daily basis.
 Modular solutions for hydrogen production and storage using solar energy can be implemented to facilitate clean energy usage in warehousing industry.

 What are the pros of fuel cell technology over battery-operated vehicles?

-Fuel cell technology based on the quantity of stored hydrogen offers longer drive range and can be used to power heavier electric vehicles compared to battery powered vehicles for which the battery weight can become a bottleneck.
+Fuel cell technology based on the quantity of stored hydrogen offers longer drive range and can be used to power heavier electric vehicles (such as trucks and buses) compared to battery powered vehicles for which the battery weight can become a bottleneck.
 In addition, FCEVs have longer estimated lifetime compared to BEVs.
-The time taken for refuelling the FCEVs is upto 3 to 5 minutes that is a big win over longer charging times of BEVs.
-Due to minimal downtime and possibility of powering heavier vehicles, fuel cell technology provides an important clean energy alternative for powering vehicles like trucks, transport buses, trains and industrial vehicles which is not possible through battery based technology.
+The time taken for refueling FCEVs is 3 to 5 minutes that is a big win over longer charging times of BEVs.
+Due to minimal downtime and possibility of powering heavier vehicles, fuel cell technology provides an important clean energy alternative for powering vehicles like trucks, buses, trains and industrial vehicles which is not possible through battery-based technology.

-Most importantly, the environmental signature of an FCEV is much less than a BEV.
-In my opinion, the BEVs are a stepping stone to move towards a cleaner e-mobility solution that will be provided by fuel cell technology.
+Most importantly, the environmental signature of an FCEV is much lesser compared to a BEV.
+In my opinion, the BEVs are a steppingstone to move towards a cleaner e-mobility solution that will be provided by fuel cell technology.

 What are the cons of fuel cell tech over battery-operated vehicles?